 When Corvian’s case went to trial, most jurors voted to acquit.
 That’s when Graham Boyd of the ACLU stepped in.
 Hearne was beginning to look like a second Tulia.
 I made five trips to Hearne in the ensuing months, usually in the company of one of the Tulia defendants.
 A series of community meetings had been arranged to the affected community informed and resolute.
 Knowing that our efforts in Tulia were showing fruit, the families of the Hearne defendants were encouraged to fight.

 Paschall’s plight became so desperate that he was forced to drop the charges against the defendants who hadn’t taken a plea.
-In the end, even those cases were dropped.
-Like Tom Coleman, Derrick, “Little D”, Megress simply wasn’t reliable under oath.
+In the end, all the cases were dropped.
+Like Tom Coleman, Derrick, “Little D”, Megress was simply unreliable under oath.
 Unlike Coleman, Megress admitted as much, telling defense counsel attorneys that he had been manipulated into faking cases on innocent people.

 By the time the Megress drug bust unraveled, Shaun Cooks was already locked up.
 That’s the story for next time.
 When Cooks got into trouble, there was no ACLU to take his case and no motivated attorney like Brad Wyatt to probe the weaknesses in the case against him.
 But the utter corruption of the Megress sting tells you everything you need to know about Robinson County justice.